e1miran/Now-Playing-Serato/README.md

 the refresh document being returned in subsequent connections until a new track has been detected.
 This process allows for using fades and other HTML tricks.

+* /index.txt

+Returns the content of the plain text file that was written.

 * /cover.jpg or /cover.png

 This URL will return the cover image, if available.
 It recommended to use the '{{ coverurl }}' template variable to determine which one to use.
 Note that the format (JPEG or PNG) is entirely dependent upon the store image in the media.  __Now Playing__ does not do image conversion or support more than JPEG or PNG images.

 * /favicon.ico